jvpeluso/SMS-spam-classifier/README.md

 Accuracy will always be high in an unbalanced dataset, but the results of **_Precision_**, **_Recall_**, and consequently, of **_F1_** scores reflect that the model doesn't handle the minority class (spam) properly.
 Intending, we need to add more features to feed the model.

-### NLP features creation, model selection and hyperparameter tunning
+### NLP features creation, model selection and hyperparameter tuning

 First, we split the original dataset (only SMS corpus and spam flag) into the same proportions we did before, and create a pipeline with the following steps:
 1. Creation of the matrix of features (basic and NLP) with FeatureUnion, the internal steps are: